 Scientific study published this week suggests that humans learned to walk on two legs on trees holding tree branches for support.
 Skeletons of early humans are consistent with this study and show short legs and long arms.
-The research rejects the widely accepted theory that humans learned to walk upright on open land by "knuckle-walking" as done by chimpanzees, gorillas, and Rosie O'Donnel.
+The research rejects the widely accepted theory that humans learned to walk upright on open land by "knuckle-walking" as done by chimpanzees, and gorillas.

 In this contest you are asked to show how humans would look if their legs evolved differently in one way or another.
 Some examples may include people with legs that are shorter, longer, smaller, or bigger.
 Feel free to use celebrities, politicians, characters from paintings and art works, or any of other humans.